About the Public Media Bridge Fund

 Building a stronger future for public media

-Looking ahead, the Bridge Fund supports innovation in how stations serve their communities across platforms, partnerships, and new revenue approaches.
-This phase focuses on strengthening the wider public media network, creating system-level efficiencies, and helping the field evolve toward a more sustainable, community-centered future.
+Looking ahead, the Bridge Fund advances innovation in how stations serve their communities across platforms, partnerships, and revenue models.
+This phase focuses on strengthening the broader public media network, driving system-level efficiencies, and supporting the field’s evolution toward a more sustainable, community-centered future.

 Blue icon of a steaming bowl, representing a hot meal or soup.